 9.10.2.5 Frame Check Sequence (FCS) field

+9.10.2.5.1 General

 The FCS field contains a 16-bit CRC when the Protected subfield in the Frame Control field is 0 and contains a 16-bit MIC when the Protected subfield in the Frame Control field is 1.

+The CRC is calculated as defined in 9.10.2.5.2 and the MIC is calculated as defined in 31.8.

+9.10.2.5.2 Cyclic Redundancy check (CRC)

 The CRC is calculated over all the fields of the Frame Control, Address, TD Control, Frame Body field (if present), and Embedded BSSID field (if present).
 These fields are referred to as the calculation fields.

-NOTE—The Embedded BSSID field, if present, is part of the calculation fields but is not part of the fields of the WUR frame transmitted over the WM.
+NOTE 1—The Embedded BSSID field, if present, is part of the calculation fields but is not part of the fields of the WUR frame transmitted over the WM.

-The Frame Body field is present in the calculation fields only when the WUR frame is a VL WUR frame (see 9.10.2.4 (Frame Body field)); otherwise, the Frame Body field is not present.
+NOTE 2 —The Frame Body field is present in the calculation fields only when the WUR frame is a VL WUR frame (see 9.10.2.4 (Frame Body field)); otherwise, the Frame Body field is not present.

+The Embedded BSSID field, if present, is the last field of the calculation fields.
+The Embedded BSSID field is 16 bits in length and contains the 16 LSBs of the compressed BSSID, which is defined in 31.3.1 (General).

 The Embedded BSSID field is present in the calculation fields of a WUR Beacon and of a WUR Wake-up frame.
 The Embedded BSSID field is not present in the calculation fields of a WUR Discovery frame.
 Whether the Embedded BSSID field is present or not in the calculation fields of a WUR Vendor Specific frame is vendor specific.

-The Embedded BSSID field, if present, is the last field of the calculation fields.
-The Embedded BSSID field is 16 bits in length and contains the 16 LSBs of the compressed BSSID, which is defined in 31.3.1 (General).The CRC is the 1s complement of the remainder generated by the modulo 2 division of the calculation fields by the polynomial x16+x12+x5+1, where the shift-register state is preset to all 1s.
-The MIC is generated as defined in 31.8 (Protected WUR frames).
+The CRC is the 1s complement of the remainder generated by the modulo 2 division of the calculation fields by the polynomial x16+x12+x5+1, where the shift-register state is preset to all 1s.

 NOTE—The order of transmission of bits within the FCS field is defined in 9.2.2 (Conventions).